Chausie Cat Breed Guide: The Exotic & Loyal Jungle Cat Hybrid

 Physical Characteristics: A Jungle Cat Lookalike

-• Brown Ticked Tabby: This gives a warm, wild appearance similar to a cougar.
+• Brown Ticked Tabby: A warm, toasted look that mimics a cougar.

-• Black Grizzled Ticked Tabby: A unique coloration where each hair is banded with black and silver, inherited directly from the jungle cat.
+• Black Grizzled Ticked Tabby: This is the showstopper.
+Inherited directly from their wild ancestors, it's a salt-and-pepper effect where each hair is banded with black and silver.

 Chausie Temperament: Personality & Intelligence